GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/gatekeeper-policies/naming-rules/project/README.md

 It contains the following parameters:

-- `tenant_code`
+- `client_code`

 - `env_code`

 ```
 Important Notice

-You must change the tenant_code value to align with your needs.
+You must change the client_code value to align with your needs.
 The env_code must also be changed to reflect your deployment environment.

 ```
 ### suite.yaml